andre-maree/SqlDataIntegrationFunctionTriggerApp/README.md

 ```

 Notes:
+- The `AllowedColumns_dbo.TrackingDemo` setting is used to project columns per table.
-- For client-driven column projection, use `AllowedColumns` entity via the `SaveClientAllowedColumns` function.
+- Column projection can also be set by an API call, use `AllowedColumns` entity via the `SaveClientAllowedColumns` function.
 - Ensure lease table names passed to `SqlTrigger` are valid (no dots in lease names).
 Example: `"lease_dbo_TrackingDemo"` if required by your environment.

 ## Getting Started